oktagonia/oktagonia.github.io/docs/blog/lanlifshitz_1/notes.md

 In particular, our assumptions are that

-1. **Time is homogenous:** The time axis is homogenous with respect to the Lagrangian,
+1. **Time is homogeneous:** The time axis is homogeneous with respect to the Lagrangian,
-2. **Space is homogenous:** The spatial coordinate system is homogenous with respect to the Lagrangian,
+2. **Space is homogeneous:** The spatial coordinate system is homogeneous with respect to the Lagrangian,
 3. **Space is isotropic:** The spatial coordinate system is isotropic with respect to the Lagrangian.